NotARobotII/Image-2-Dancing-Amongus/README.md

 1. How many amongus wide
 2. How many amongus tall
-3. Name of the file
+3. Name of the file, including the extension
 4. What to name the gif, do NOT include .gif
 5. What color to put behind the dancing
    - put transparent if nothing